A NOVEL ABOUT BEER, BASEBALL, AND LOVE STRONGER THAN DEATH

 Can baseball and Bryant’s beer bring out the best in the people of Andover?
 And what will Bryant risk to find out if this strange epidemic is not only making people younger, but transforming the bounds of human life?
 Is love truly stronger than death?

-THE END OF ENDING is available on Amazon now as an e-book and in paperback.
+THE END OF ENDING is available on Amazon now as an e-book and in paperback, or buy it on Bookshop and support your local bookstore.
 Ten percent of earnings from this work will benefit the Coalition of Immokalee Workers in their advocacy for farmworkers in Florida; the Rosebud Economic Development Corporation, which is working to create the world’s largest Native-owned and managed bison herd on the Rosebud Indian Reservation in South Dakota; and the creation of the Sappy Moffitt Baseball League Field, a new recreational ballpark in the Southeast neighborhood of South Bend, Indiana (more on those organizations below).

 The gifted designer Stephen Barany helped me develop a logo for the Andover Flambeaus, the minor league baseball team that plays in the stadium where Bryant sells his beer and meets Estelline.
 I’ve crafted stickers and if you’d like one, just drop me a line (contact info below) and I’ll send one off in the mail.
 The monogram is based on the A that appears in the Negro Leagues Chicago American Giants and Homestead Grays, and I just can’t get over how cool it is to have that flame shaped like an “f”!